Hamza97d/Hamza97d/README.md

 ## 🎯 Goals

-Currently, I'm immersed in an intensive data analyst course, honing the crucial skills of the trade.
+Currently, I'm immersed in an intensive data analyst internship, honing the crucial skills of the trade.
 My grand plan involves aspiring to become a Database Administrator.
 To materialize this goal, I'm set to acquire additional skills and certifications, positioning myself to excel in designing, implementing, and managing intricate databases.✨

 ## 💻 Tech Stack